navis-org/navis/docs/index.rst

 * simulate neurons and networks using `NEURON`
 * interface with :ref:`Blender 3D<blender3d>`
 * import-export from/to SWC, NRRD, Neuroglancer's precomputed format and more
+* scalable thanks to out-of-the-box support for multiprocessing
 * highly extensible - see the :ref:`ecosystem <other_libs>`

 .. raw:: html